 BarMax’s UBE Course is their primary bar review course aimed at prepping students who will be taking the bar in one of the 35 or so jurisdictions that have adopted the uniform bar exam (UBE).
 Focusing on the MBE, MEE and MPT, this prep package offers comprehensive coverage of all things UBE.
-This course option generally costs right around $1,900.
+This course option costs a shade under $2,500.

 As you may guess, the California Course is a comprehensive bar review course aimed at preparing students who will be taking the California bar.
 As California is the largest non-UBE bar exam in the country with its own structure and testing requirements, and likely because BarMax is a California-based company, they have created this bespoke offering for their California-based students.
 The MBE portion of the California Course remains the same as the UBE Course, but the essay and performance test sections of the prep work are narrowly focused on California.
-This course will run you right around $1,900, the same price as the UBE offering.
+Like the UBE Course, this prep option will run you right around $2,500.

 Finally, for those non-California students that will be taking the bar in a state that has not adopted the UBE, BarMax offers its MBE Course.
 As may be surmised from the course name, this offering focuses just on the MBE portion of the exam.
 This may be a good option for students who don’t want to spend up for one of the big courses like Kaplan or Barbri, and can combine this limited prep package with a state-specific supplement or book.
 This course costs a shade under $1,000.